aa-sharma/upper_karnali_tls/README.md

 4. a
 5. b

 The program foo.py is used to linearly interpolate between the PI coordinates to sample terrain elevations every 20 meters across the entire 100km span.
+In general, the routing strategy tries to navigate around mountains, avoid massive river wide-crossings where possible, and is directed south.

 This results in the following 2D longitudinal terrain profile: